vuejs/docs/src/guide/testing.md

 #### Vue Testing Library (@testing-library/vue)

-Vue Testing Library was created to promote writing testing that would interact with your components the way your users would while also keeping accessibility in mind.
+Vue Testing Library is a set of tools focused on testing components without relying on implementation details.
+Built with accessibility in mind, its approach also makes refactoring a breeze.

+Its guiding principle is that the more tests resemble the way software is used, the more confidence they can provide.

 **Resources:**